neilmartin83/MacADUK-2019/README.md

 #### New mechs - Notify and User Input ####

 NoLoAD includes some new shiny things that make it so much more than a login window replacement that creates local accounts from AD credentials.
 Although that is bloody awesome in itself!
 It could very much be considered as an extension to Apple's Setup Assistant, giving admins much-needed capabilities during DEP based enrolment.

+The important thing to take away is this: NoLoAD is modular.
+You get to choose which parts you use.
+Ironically, in my environment, we join Macs to Active Directory so the login window functionality isn't needed (yet).

 __Notify__